 Read our full IPVanish Review

 The position of HMA!
-Pro among the Top VPNs is tenuous.
+Pro among the best VPN services is tenuous.
 If we’re being honest, it’s probably possible to find better all-around VPNs.
 So, why is it here?

 There’s one primary reason – variety.
 HideMyAss covers more of the globe than any other VPN.
 They have servers in as many as 190+ countries.
 That’s more than double ExpressVPN’s number.
 Due to this reason, HideMyAss may actually be the best choice for people outside of global population centers.
 It’s also very fast, as may be expected with such insane coverage.